We’ve reviewed both Remington TAC-14 and the Mossberg Shockwave individually, but now…

 Although we have familiarity with pump action shotguns, the Tac-13 has something very unique about it.
 Drum roll please…it’s a semi-auto, which means you never have to concern yourself pumping the shotgun between each shot.
 READ MORE HERE

 Cleaning and maintaining your firearm, is probably the most important thing that can be done with them.
 The Mossberg Shockwave is a stellar firearm, so just take good care of it.
 Maintenance has to be a high priority if you want it to last a good while!
 If you don’t already have a cleaning kit, we like this one on Amazon from GLORYFIRE.
 It gives the options and tools to clean all of your handguns, rifles, and shotguns, etc. Here is a great video to show you how to clean it.

 - GUN CLEANING KIT: Gloryfire Universal Cleaning Kit on Amazon

 Important Links And Manuals For Your Mossberg Shockwave

 Hands down, the Mossberg Shockwave won this competition of the raptors!
-From the way it handles, to how your able to customize it, all the way to the value it brings, the Shockwave stands tall knocking off any competition…. for now.
+From the way it handles, to how your able to customize it, all the way to the value it brings, the Shockwave stands tall knocking off any competition and winning the battle of Remington TAC-14 vs Mossberg Shockwave…. for now.